MaMegamind/LinkBridgeForked/README.md

 Replace ${your_app_name} with your actual app name or identifier.

 🍏 iOS
-Open your project in Xcode.
+Open your project in Xcode

-Under Signing & Capabilities, add Associated Domains for all build configurations (Debug, Release, and Profile).
+Go to Signing & Capabilities → Add Associated Domains

-Add the following domain:
+Add the following domain for all build configurations (Debug, Release, Profile):

 css
 Copy
 Edit
 applinks:linkbridge.vooomapp.com
-In your Info.plist:
+Then in your Info.plist:

 xml
 Copy